Gankra/thesis/thesis.md

 Memory leaks are unlike any of the other errors above.
 The other errors are a matter of doing a thing that shouldn't have been done.
 Leaks, on the other hand, are failing to do something that *should* have been done.
-In contrast to a use-after-free, a leak occurs when memory is *never* returned to the allocator.
+In contrast to a use-after-free, a memory leak occurs when memory is *never* returned to the allocator.
 We can demonstrate a memory leak by just removing the call to `free` from our use-after-free example: